junxit/us-congress-bills-114/metadata.md

 - 2015-10-01 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 251 - 173 (Roll no. 533).(text: CR H6761)
 - 2015-10-01 — The previous question was ordered pursuant to the rule. (consideration: CR H6768)
 - 2015-10-01 — The resolution provides for consideration of H.R.
 3457, consideration of the conference report to accompany H.R.
 1735 and for motions to suspend the rules.
+- 2015-10-05 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.